Samantha-Ruth/React-Portfolio/README.md

 ## Description

-This project's goal was to create a portfolio using React.
-This project is a one-page application that rerenders content when a navigation tab is clicked.
+This project is a one-page upd-to-date portfolio!
 The main page renders an About Me, with a quick blurb on who I am and I do.
 The Contact Me is a contact form that allows users to reach out to the developer.
 The Projects link brings the user to a list of previous work.
 Finally, the resume section renders a current resume for potential employers.

 ![Screen Shot of Website](https://user-images.githubusercontent.com/64170123/192177471-b6dc784e-9414-4d3e-809b-4bf1d2966190.png)

-This project helped me further understand how to build applications using React.
-I also learned how to work with the MUI library, and further enhanced my knowledge of css styling.
+This portfolio increased my ability to build applications using React.
+I learned how to work with the MUI library and further enhanced my knowledge of css styling.
 While there is plenty of more styling to do, I learned a lot more about how to utilize state in an application and I hope to work more and cultivate a further understanding of React.

 ## Installation